infracost/infracost-azure-devops/examples/sentinel/README.md

 This example shows how to write cost policies with HashiCorp's [Sentinel](https://www.hashicorp.com/sentinel).
 For simplicity, this example evaluates policies with the Sentinel CLI (a.k.a.
 Sentinel Simulator).
 The point of this example is to show how a policy could be written against the Infracost JSON format, not how to run Sentinel, since that's tied to HashiCorp's cloud platform.

-When the policy checks pass, the Azure Devops pipeline step called "Check Policies" passes and outputs `Policy check passed.` in the task logs.
+When the policy checks pass, the pipeline step called "Check Policies" passes and outputs `Policy check passed.` in the task logs.
 When the policy checks fail, that step fails and the task logs show the Sentinel output indicating failing policies.

 Create a policy file (e.g. `policy.policy) that checks a global parameter 'breakdown' containing the Infracost JSON:
 ```policy